thejoeyweber/jaw-tools/templates/scaffold_root/project-docs/workflow.md

 3. ≤ 3 fix prompts per coding task/segment.
 A "segment" typically refers to a distinct part of the implementation for a given feature (e.g., a specific function, component, or API endpoint).
 If an LLM-generated segment requires more than 3 iterative fix prompts, revert the LLM's attempt for that segment.
 Have the LLM summarize the issues encountered, then re-initiate the task for that segment, providing these troubleshooting notes as additional context.
 This avoids diminishing returns and ensures focused AI contributions.
 If issues persist, re-scope the Mini-PRD or the segment.
 4. Push → CI → Preview deploy.

+---

+## Parallelization & Agent Execution

+- Each mini-PRD is assigned a unique feature branch (default, recommended).
+- If greater agent isolation is required, create a full repo clone or fork for that agent.
+  - Ensure that merging from a clone/fork follows a strict manual PR and review process to reconcile changes.
+  - Note: Forks/clones are rare for typical feature work; branching is sufficient for almost all agent-driven PRDs.

+- Before running multiple agents in parallel, perform a lightweight review for overlapping file impact with other active PRDs (gut check).
+- Merge conflicts are resolved at PR time; persistent or complex conflicts may trigger a refactor or sequence adjustment in the next planning cycle.

+---

 ### Stage 4 · Review & Release
 * Manual QA → finalize PRD ("as-built").
 * PR → `main` (flagged) → prod deploy.